Do my online forms need to be HIPAA-Compliant if they don’t ask for medical information?

 6. You have another option available to the user if they do not accept the risks, e.g., Submitting the form securely, calling you via a phone number, printing and mailing in a physical form, etc.

-You place a significant burden on the end-user by adding warnings and consent to your form.
-This will turn most folks off.
+You burden the end-user significantly by adding warnings and consent to online forms.
+No one wants to read through disclaimers and checkboxes before completing a submission on a general website form.
 As always with the web, keep it as simple as possible for maximum results.
-In this case, that means no consent, no warning, just simple, secure submission.
+In this case, that means no consent, no warnings, just simple, secure submission.